-In Spain, saying you're "turning black" means you're getting angry, much like a video game boss Turns Red, but black.
+- In Spain, saying you're "turning black" means you're getting angry, much like a video game boss Turns Red, but black.
 A Dragon Ball parody comic had Mr. Popo (Who is black) say he was "turning black" as a joke... except he actually says that on the Spanish anime dub at one point.

-Early in Marvel Comics' parody What Th—?! series, writer-artist John Byrne penned a story in which Superman and the Fantastic Four meet.
+- Early in Marvel Comics' parody What Th—?! series, writer-artist John Byrne penned a story in which Superman and the Fantastic Four meet.
 After the Thing shows up, Byrne adds a footnote saying, "I'm sorry, it's impossible to write parody Thing dialogue that doesn't sound like the real thing."

-At the height of Pottermania were many out-of-touch parodies that focused around the idea of Harry and his friends growing up and becoming a teenager with all those foibles it entails such as sexual attraction and social awkwardness.
+- At the height of Pottermania were many out-of-touch parodies that focused around the idea of Harry and his friends growing up and becoming teenagers with all the foibles that entails such as sexual attraction and social awkwardness ("Harry Potter and the Onset of Puberty").
 Of course, this is what much of the series actually concerns itself with.
 Apparently they assumed later entries to continue the "kid in a candy store" sense of wonder from the first book (perhaps combined with Not Allowed to Grow Up) instead of maturing along with the target audience.

-Spot's Third First Christmas, according to author Kibo, was "a parody of those crappy 'Choose Your Adventure' books" with many bad endings and only one happy ending which is unreachable from any path.
+- Spot's Third First Christmas, according to author Kibo, was "a parody of those crappy 'Choose Your Adventure' books" with many bad endings and only one happy ending which is unreachable from any path.
 One actual book in the CYOA series, "Inside UFO 54-40," the best ending was deliberately unreachable (and not unreachable by oversight, as it was in plenty of others).

 Live Action TV